April 1, 1865 - During the U.S.

 and killed during the Battle of the Somme.
 He was credited with 80 kills

 in less than two years, flying a red Fokker triplane.
-Allied pilots
+British pilots

 recovered his body and buried him with full military honors.